-Through referrals from Social Services of Newtown, the Cornerstone provides goods for families and individuals in need or to those who have suffered personal tragedy.
-It's also a resource for church and community human services efforts.
+Through referrals from Newtown Social Services, the Cornerstone provides goods for families and individuals in need or those who have suffered persoanl tragedy.
+It's also a resource for the Interfaith Partnership for Refugee Resettlement.

 The Donors: Not only are donors able to clean out their homes or their loved ones homes, but they also get a sense of helping others through their donations to the Cornerstone.

 The Purchasers: Anyone is welcome to shop at the Cornerstone.
 We have many crafters, antique dealers, teens, adults, children from all walks of life find their new treasures at the thrift center.
-We provide quality items at a bargain and our clients feel good not only from getting a great deal, but also in the knowledge that the money from their purchases will aid the church ministries.
+We provide quality items at a bargain and our customers feel good not only from getting great deals, but also in the knowledge that the money from their purchases will aid the NCC ministries.
 Additionally, the Cornerstone offers weekly specials and seasonal bargains.

-The Volunteers: Our volunteers feel a true sense of accomplishing somethig worthwhile and also enjoy interacting with others.
-You do not have to attend this church to volunteer with this community service program.
+The Volunteers: Our volunteers feel a true sense of accomplishing something worthwhile as they also enjoy interacting with others.

-The Church: Proceeds from the thrift center are given to the church and ministries of the church.
+NCC: Proceeds from the thrift center are given to the NCC budget and ministries.

 ¨ Bridgeport Rescue Mission: clothing, especially winter outerwear.